 Hi.
-I'm Sam Weston, a strategist building brands and reputations for the intelligent era.
-I currently lead global industry communications at WPP Media.
+I'm Sam Weston, a strategist helping leaders and institutions build brands, reputations, and communications systems for the intelligent era.

-I’ve spent my career shaping public opinion, building global brands, and leading next generation marketing teams.
+I grew up in Aotearoa New Zealand believing it’s possible for anyone to change the world.
+I’ve spent my career working with CEOs, marketers, and political leaders who share that ambition - shaping public opinion, building global brands, and leading next generation marketing teams.

 Today, I head global industry communications at WPP Media where we’re responsible for managing $65B in annual advertising investment and pioneering the use of AI to help companies connect with global audiences.

-In the 2010s I cofounded an AI policy organization and managed marketing and communications for Huge and Essence, two agencies that helped make user experience design and data-driven marketing foundational to the way companies operate today.
-Collectively, we generated nearly $4B in revenue.
+In the 2010s I cofounded an AI policy organization and managed marketing and communications for two agencies - Huge and Essence - that helped make user experience design and data-driven marketing foundational to the way companies operate today.

 I began my career in political consulting and market research, helping Labour Parties in New Zealand, Australia, and the UK secure unprecedented re-election victories and aiding Democratic campaigns in multiple US election cycles.

-Along the way, I’ve been fortunate to work with many personal heroes.
+I’ve been fortunate to learn from many personal heroes along the way.
 Stephen Mills, Stan Greenberg, and Aaron Shapiro all taught me the value of being relentless in the pursuit of things that matter.
 Joe Stewart made me believe in the power of designing things for people.
 My time at Rubenstein taught me the importance of accountable and egoless leadership.
-I try to bring all of those things with me to the way I lead teams and approach work.
+I try to bring all of those things with me to the way I lead teams and solve problems.

 WPP Media

-Head of Global Corporate Communications & Industry Marketing - GroupM / 2020-present
+Global Head of Corporate Communications & Industry Marketing - WPP Media (formerly GroupM) / 2020-present

 SVP, Global Marketing & Communications - Essence / 2018-2021